-At the request of Mr. Ayoubi the cultural attaché of Iranian Islamic republic in Paris, Keyvan with few rapid sketches gives his idea for a mausoleum of Shams Tabrizi in Khoy.
+At the request of Mr. Ayoubi the cultural attaché of Iran in Paris, Keyvan with few rapid sketches gives his idea for a mausoleum of Shams Tabrizi in Khoy.
 He proposes the use of local hand made red brick for a series of colonnades in form of sunrays sheltering at the centre Shams’ tomb lit day and night via solar energy obtained by solar panel roofs of the whole construction.

 Villa in Portugal: